helm/monocular/docs/deployment.md

 > **Prerequisites**
 >
 > The chart is configured and tested to be used alongside an NGINX Ingress controller.
 Please be sure that you have a running instance in your cluster before proceeding.
-More information  [here](https://github.com/kubernetes/ingress/tree/master/controllers/nginx).
+More information [here](https://github.com/kubernetes/charts/tree/master/stable/nginx-ingress).

-Install the chart:
+Install the Monocular chart:

 ```
 helm install deployment/monocular